mevdschee/php-crud-api/README.md

 As you can see the "run.sh" script gives you access to a prompt in a chosen the docker environment.
 In this environment the local files are mounted.
 This allows for easy debugging on different environments.
+You may type "exit" when you are done.